Baby-jesuset/FBGENERALHW-sj/LOVABLE_PROMPT.md

 ## Project Overview

-Build a modern, full-featured e-commerce website for **FB General Hardware**, a Ugandan hardware store selling building materials, tools, equipment, and supplies.
-The design is inspired by [iNation420.com](https://ination420.com/) with a clean, professional aesthetic suitable for a hardware business.
+your working on a modern, full-featured e-commerce website for **FB General Hardware**, a Ugandan hardware store selling building materials, tools, equipment, and supplies.
+The design is inspired by with a clean, professional aesthetic suitable for a hardware business.

 ## What We're Building